slyrackgo/donationApp/README.md

 # MetaInvest dApp
-The application that allows you to invest to a startups with cryptocurrencies through MetaMask and support buissness ideas that  cameout to IPO.
-After donations is collected you will be holder of their stocks, they will be shown in a website(UI))
+Welcome to MetaInvest dApp, an innovative platform that lets you invest in startups using cryptocurrencies and support business ideas that have the potential to go public.
+By using MetaMask, you can donate to the startups of your choice and become a shareholder of their stocks.
+With a simple user interface, you can easily keep track of your investments and watch as they grow.

 To run the dApp:
 1. Clone the repository
 1. `yarn`